FeijiangHan/Feijianghan.github.io/_pages/about.md

 - If scaling eventually leads to AGI, we may get extremely capable black-box systems.
 Then the key question becomes safety and alignment.
 How do we ensure a superintelligent model consistently acts in good faith and does not quietly deceive people or cause harm?
 - If scaling alone is not enough, interpretability becomes a scientific problem.
 Why do these models work at all?
 What actually drives their behavior?
 Which parts come from data, architecture, training dynamics, or post-training?

-I care about explanations because they can do two things: (1) help us trust models in practice, (2) help us design better models without relying only on trial and error.

 I often think about how physics matured.
 First came careful observations (Tycho Brahe).
 Then hypotheses (Kepler).
 Then principles (Newton).
 AI has made huge empirical progress, and I really like the current mechanistic interpretability line of work: logit lens analyses, sparse autoencoders, circuit discovery, and the recent work from Anthropic.
 But we are still far from that Newton stage.

 The questions I want to ask are closer to training dynamics and model architecture.
 Why do compositional features and circuits appear after training?
 Why do we sometimes see sparsity, low-rank structure, or cleanly separated factors inside a model?
 Can we explain these outcomes from gradient-based learning, instead of only opening the model after training and collecting evidence?

 This is why I like papers such as [Learning Dynamics of LLM Finetuning](https://openreview.net/forum?id=tPNHOoZFl9) and [Why DPO is a Misspecified Estimator and How to Fix It](https://openreview.net/forum?id=btEiAfnLsX).
 They try to explain concrete failure modes in post-training, such as why SFT can increase hallucination and why DPO can degrade over time.

 My hope is that interpretability can slowly move from biology-style observation to physics-style reasoning.
-If that shift happens, it will feel like a real change of era.

 In the near term, I care most about making interpretability actionable.
 A good explanation should help us localize the issue, steer the behavior, and improve the model.

 <div style="margin: 2em 0; text-align: center;">